 Student withdrawals made after July 1st of the academic year are eligible for a tuition refund.
 The amount of the refund is determined by the date that the school office receives an official letter of withdrawal.
-Student withdrawals made during July and August of the current academic year, are eligible for a refund equal to the full amount of tuition paid for the current academic year less \$175.00 per student withdrawan.
-Student withdrawals made during September and October of the current academic year, are eligible for a refund equal to the full amount of tuition paid for the current academic year less 25% of the entire tuition obligation.
-Student withdrawals made during November and December of the current academic year, are eligible for a refund equal to the full amount of tuition paid for the current academic year less 50% of the entire tuition obligation.
+Student withdrawals made during July and August of the current academic year, are eligible for a refund equal to the full amount of tuition paid for the current academic year, are eligible for a refund equal to the full amount of tuition paid for the current academic year, are eligible for a refund equal to the full amount of tuition paid for the current academic year, are eligible for a refund equal to the full amount of tuition paid for the current academic year, are eligible for a refund equal to the full amount of tuition paid for the current academic year less 50% of the entire tuition obligation.
 Student withdrawals made during January and February of the current academic year, are eligible for a refund equal to the full amount of tuition paid for the current academic year less 75% of the entire tuition obligation.
 No refund will be granted for student withdrawals after February of the academic year.
 No refunds will be granted for processing fees paid or late fees assessed.
 Any penalties or fees still owed the school will be deducted from any refund amount due the family.
 If tuition or other fees are in arrears, and sufficient payments have not been received to meet the above minimum tuition obligations plus any outstanding fees, those funds necessary to meet the minimum tuition requirements plus any related fees will remain an obligation of the family.

-The Tuition Office will handle all refunds for SMART payments.
+The Tuition Office will handle all refunds for payments.